X-SORTER (X-ray Survey Of meRging clusTErs in Redmapper): X-ray and Spectroscopic Characterization of 12 Optically Selected Galaxy Cluster Merger Candidates: Summary and Conclusion

 Taken together, these results show that redMaPPer-based selection is effective at identifying disturbed and dynamically complex clusters.
-None of the 12 systems is definitively relaxed, and several are strong candidates for binary, post-pericenter mergers conducive to simple modeling.
+None of the 12 systems is definitively relaxed, and several are strong candidates for binary, post-pericenter mergers conducive to simple modeling, including RMJ1219 which has already been confirmed as a binary dissociative merger.
 This is even more apparent when considering the full program of 46 targets meeting our selection criteria, which includes 27 clusters with archival X-ray data (22 \CXO, 5 \XMM).
-Among those with archival data, ten are previously known mergers and 11 are disturbed systems, and several high-value dissociative mergers (e.g., Abell 56, RMJ1508, and RMJ1219) were identified by this approach.
+Among those with archival data, 12 are previously known mergers, two have been confirmed as newly identified dissociative mergers (Abell 56 and RMJ1508) and seven are disturbed systems.

 However, our X-SORTER sample also demonstrates that BCG-based selection alone does not uniquely isolate simple binary-merger geometries; while many of the systems are dynamically active, few are clean two-body mergers.
 In addition, several systems (RMJ0109, RMJ0801, RMJ1219, RMJ1257, and RMJ1327) have merger scenarios involving BCGs that were not among redMaPPer's top candidates, making these partly serendipitous discoveries.
 These results motivate combining BCG probability and separation with additional optical information.
 Incorporating BCG properties into broader optical selection frameworks, such as that of \citet{wen2024catalogue}, may improve the yield of clean binary systems.